DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks

-By definition, the accuracy of the watermarked model shall not be degraded after embedding the watermark.
-Table \ref{tab:model_bench} summarizes the baseline original models accuracy and Table \ref{tab:model_embed} the accuracy of watermarked models after embedding a watermark of 256 bits.
-As it can be seen, the accuracies of the watermarked models are very close to those of the the nonwatermarked models by simultaneously optimizing the accuracy of the underlying model, as well as the additive watermark loss functions ($E_{wat}$) as discussed in Section \ref{sec:diction}.
-In some cases, we even observe a slight accuracy improvement of DICTION compared to the baseline.
-Such an improvement is mainly due to the fact that the additive loss functions ($E_{wat}$) act as a form of a regularizer during the training phase of the original model.
-Regularization, in turn, helps the model to avoid over-fitting by inducing a small amount of noise to the model.
+By definition, the accuracy of the watermarked model shall not be degraded compared to that of the target model.
+Table \ref{tab:model_bench} summarizes the original models' accuracy and Table \ref{tab:model_embed} the accuracy of watermarked models after the embedding of a watermark of 256 bits.
+As can be seen, the accuracies of the watermarked models are very close to those of the non-watermarked models for DeepSigns, ResEncrypt, and DICTION.
+This means that they simultaneously optimize the accuracy of the underlying model, as well as minimize the watermark loss term ($E_{\text{wat}}$) as discussed in Section \ref{sec:diction}.